rxonhe/antlr-calculator/README.md

 ---

-You can replace the existing use examples in the README file with these updated examples.
-The new format provides a clear and concise representation of each use case.

-If you have any further questions or need additional assistance, please let me know!

 The API allows you to evaluate mathematical expressions by sending a POST request to the `/calculator/evaluate` endpoint with the expression in the request body.
 The response will contain the evaluated result.

 ## Contributing